krishna01989/glumbi/frontend/README.md

 - Sets `baseURL` from `VITE_API_URL` env var (falls back to localhost)
 - Attaches the JWT `Authorization: Bearer` header from `localStorage` on every request
 - Exposes typed helper functions for each feature (`storyApi`, `activityApi`, `quizApi`, `mazeApi`, `riddleApi`, etc.)
-- Intercepts all errors and sanitises them — raw server messages, stack traces, and host details are never surfaced to the user; 401 → `/error/401`, 403 → `/error/403`, 502/503 → `/error/502`, no-response (server down) → `/error/502`
+- Intercepts all errors and sanitises them — raw server messages, stack traces, and host details are never surfaced to the user; 401 → `/error/401`, 403 → `/error/403`, 502 → `/error/502`, no-response (server down) → `/error/502`
+- 503 responses are checked for `code: "SIGNUP_PAUSED"` before redirecting — a signup-paused 503 surfaces as an inline form error rather than the error page; a genuine 503 still redirects

 ### Error pages